viraj19r/learnjavascript/README.md

   * In a function, in strict mode, this is undefined.
   * In an event, this refers to the element that received the event.
   * Methods like call(), and apply() can refer this to any object.

+### class
+classes are blueprints for objects,they define how the objects look like,which properties and method they have. objects are basically instances of classes